 Represented by the Shaheen & Gordon law firm, Sercel sued the city in October 2015.
 Several rulings went against the city, and in May the city withdrew a Supreme Court appeal and agreed to most of Sercel’s terms.

-Former Mayor Ted Gatsas and Danais said they realize that Sercel is unhappy.
-Both said it became obvious over time that a corporate research park wasn’t going to happen.
+Former Mayor Ted Gatsas and Danais said they realize that Sercel is unhappy, and it became obvious over time that a corporate research park wasn’t going to happen.

 Danais, who took over the land in 2012, said he only agreed to do so if the city allowed him to market it for traditional industrial park uses.
 At one point, he even flirted with the idea of a privately operated prison.